 Claiming Your Educator Expense Deduction

 If you plan to take the $250 per year Educator Expense Deduction, be sure to keep good records throughout the year.
-Store all of your receipts for eligible purchases in a file – or, better yet, scan them in to your computer and store the image on both your hard drive and on a backup storage device.
-Although you do not need to list each expense individually on your tax return, you will need the total amount of your deductible expenditures as backup in the event that you are audited.
+Store all of your receipts for eligible purchases in a file – or, better yet, scan them into your computer and store the image on both your hard drive and on a backup storage device.
+Although you do not need to list each expense individually on your tax return, you will need the total amount of your deductible expenditures as a backup in the event that you are audited.